alexstyl/alexstyl.github.io/_posts/2016-10-22-exposing-the-searchbar.md

 From a design point of view, I wanted the transition to be as seemingness as possible so that the user can focus on searching without having the feeling that they are looking at a new screen.
 From a developer point of view though, the two screens (Activities) had to stay separate.
 Each Activity handles their own responsibilities and having to combine them would be a complete nightmare for maintenance purposes.

 As this was my first time playing with Transitions I had some reading to do.
-I found Nick Butcher’s and Nick Weiss’s [_Meaningful motion_ talk](https://skillsmatter.com/skillscasts/6798-meaningful-motion) to be really helpful understanding how the new API works and the slides were (and still are) my go-to cheatsheet for anything Transition related.
+I found Nick Butcher’s and Ben Weiss’s [_Meaningful motion_ talk](https://skillsmatter.com/skillscasts/6798-meaningful-motion) to be really helpful understanding how the new API works and the slides were (and still are) my go-to cheatsheet for anything Transition related.

 A similar effect of what I wanted to achieve can also be found in the [stock Android’s Phone app](https://play.google.com/store/apps/details?id=com.google.android.dialer).
 As soon as the user taps on the search bar, the current screen fades away, the search bar expands, and the user is ready to start searching.